fagan2888/donut_shop/README.txt

 1.
   Offline time complexity:
     Let N be the number of words in the specified text file and let L be the length of the longest word in the text.
+Let's call the length of the longest list of anagrams for a word Q.

     In offline, we essentially iterate through the list of words.
 On each iteration, we construct a dict_hash key which takes linear time to the length of the word.
 Insertion of this object into the dictionary takes linear time to the length of the word as well because a hash code needs to calculated.
-Thus, overall, the running time of this step is O(NL) (N iterations of L time operations).
+Thus, the running time of this step is O(NL) (N iterations of L time operations).
+Then for each item in the dictionary, we sort the list.
+This takes O(QlogQ).
+So overall we have (N(L + QlogQ))

     The time complexity of the online step.
-Let's call the length of the word the user enters K. Let's call the length of the longest list of anagrams for a word Q.
+Let's call the length of the word the user enters K.
     Then computing the key is O(K) time.
 Then we need to see if the key is in the dictionary; this is amortized constant time Theta(1).
-If there exists a key in the dictionary then we need to sort its corresponding value which is O(QlogQ) time.
+If there exists a key in the dictionary then we just need to return it.
-    So the overall running time for the online step is O(K+QlogQ)
+    So the overall running time for the online step is O(K)

+    It is potentially possible that we would not access the values many times in which case we could lazily evaluate each input.
+In other words, we would do the sort operation on the set only if asked.
+If we do the sort update the value.

   2.
     Let N be the number of words in the specified text file and let L be the length of the longest word in the text.
 Then our memory scales at O(NL) because we could in the worst case keep all the words in the dictionary.

+  3.
+    Naive solution: iterate through the entire dictionary upon every request; only store the strings that are anagrams to the input string.
+Would take O(Q) space but at the cost of running the offline step on every request.